Name Printer

 Person Title

-Houlston, Frances The history of Theophilus and Sophia.
+Houlston, Frances The rose: a fairy tale.
 By Mrs. Sherwood, author of "Little Henry and his Bearer," &c. &c.
-Third edition.
+Sixth edition.

 Houlston, Frances The holiday queen.
 By the author of 'The raven and the dove,' 'The two lambs,' &c. &c.